Views on women’s submission exist on a continuum.

-Views on submission exist on a continuum, but generally speaking, egalitarians support mutual submission in marriage, and church leadership based on giftedness rather than gender; while complementarians support the unilateral submission of wives, and predominately male church leadership.
+But generally speaking, egalitarians support mutual submission in marriage, and church leadership based on giftedness rather than gender; while complementarians support the unilateral submission of wives to husbands and predominately male church leadership.
 Both hold the Bible in high regard – the difference comes in interpretation.

-One argument for unilateral submission is based on the fact that Adam was created first.
+A primary argument for unilateral submission is based on the creation account and the fact that Adam was created first.
 For example, prominent complementarian Wayne Grudem writes that women can’t lead men because “God gave Adam a leadership role when He created him first and Eve second” (2006), and that “God gave men, in general, a disposition that is better suited to teaching and governing in the church…and God gave women, in general, a disposition that inclines more toward a relational, nurturing emphasis” (2009).

-Do the creation accounts support this view?
-The short answer is, not really.
-Here are five questions that clarify this for me.
+When I study the creation account I don’t see how it supports unilateral submission.
+Here are a few points that lead me to this conclusion.
 (There are two creation accounts recorded in Genesis and it may be helpful to review them.
 They can be viewed here and here.)

-If God wanted to establish male hierarchy and female submission from the start, one would expect to find some supporting evidence in the creation story?
-In Genesis 1:26 and 28 God tells both Adam and Eve to “rule over the fish in the sea and the birds in the sky and over every living creature that moves on the ground”.
-So something like a direct command to Adam to “rule over the woman” would be expected here if this was an important part of God’s divine plan.
-But there is no such command in either creation account.
+If God wanted to establish male hierarchy and female submission from the start, one would expect to find some supporting evidence in the creation stories.
+Instead, in Genesis 1:26 and 28 God tells both Adam and Eve to “rule over the fish in the sea and the birds in the sky and over every living creature that moves on the ground”.
+There is no command or instruction for Adam to rule over Eve in Genesis.
+Once sin enters the world scripture one of the consequences will be male rule (Genesis 3:16), but that was not part of the original plan.

 It’s hard to see the logic of male hierarchy based on the order of creation.
-If the fact that Adam was created before Eve means that he has authority over her, then it would also have to be true that animals have authority over people – after all, they did come first.
-This is obviously illogical.
+If the fact that Adam was created before Eve means that he has authority over her, then it would follow that animals have authority over people – after all, they did come first.
 If anything, the movement in Genesis 2 is not from superior to inferior, but from incompleteness to completeness.
-If you apply this reverse order, Eve can be seen as the culmination of creation (another “creation order” argument that egalitarians do not believe in).
+If you apply this in reverse order, Eve can be seen as the culmination of creation (another “creation order” argument).
 If being born-first was an indicator of God-given authority, we would expect to see that pattern carried forward in the Old Testament.
 But time and time again the latter born is chosen by God for leadership; for example, consider Isaac, Jacob, Joseph, and David.
-Arguments based on birth order are problematic and cannot hold up if we examine the whole of scripture.
+Arguments based on creation order are problematic and cannot hold up if we examine the whole of scripture.

 In Genesis 2:18 God said, “It is not good for the man to be alone.
-I will make a helper suitable for him.”
+I will make a “helper suitable” for him.”
 The word translated as “helper” is “ezer”, which comes from Hebrew root words meaning strength and power.
 The word translated as “suitable” is “kenegdo”, which means facing, corresponding, or equal to.
-In English “helper” suggests an assistant or subordinate, but the Hebrew doesn’t carry that connotation.
+In English “helper” suggests an assistant or subordinate, but the Hebrew doesn’t carry that connotation at all.
 In fact, the term is used more than 20 times in the Old Testament to describe a superior helper or someone who comes to the aid of another; usually God.
 So a better translation is: “I will make him a “strength corresponding to” him, or “a rescue that looks him in the face”.
 The woman was not created to “help” the man in a subordinate position.

-No evidence for unilateral female submission is found in Genesis 1-2, but what happens in Genesis 3 does have relevance.
+There is no evidence for unilateral female submission in Genesis 1-2, but what happens in Genesis 3 does have relevance.
 Adam and Eve disobey God, and in verses 14-19 God announces the consequences of their disobedience, including these words to the woman: “your desire shall be for your husband, and he shall rule over you.”
-Complementarians interpret this new imbalance in the relationship as God’s divine plan for gender relationships.
-Egalitarians see this as a consequence of sin and not a pattern to aspire to.
-Egalitarians also point to the fact that Jesus’ death and resurrection freed us from the results of sin.
-So should we live under the curse or under the grace ushered in by Christ?

 One of my favorite scenes in the movie “The Fellowship of the Ring” is this dialog between Arwen, the elven princess, and the warrior leader Aragorn, where they discuss the best way to rescue the hobbit, Frodo, who is dying from a poisoned knife wound: